 3. ADHD symptoms

 Here we describe how ADHD appears externally and what approximately 35 other symptoms there are beyond the diagnostic symptoms listed by DSM and ICD.

 Knowledge of all ADHD symptoms is essential for diagnosis, especially of cases borderline according to DSM or ICD, and for any meaningful treatment.

 4. Symptom Mediation ADHD, in our view, could also be described as chronic overactivity or overreactivity of stress regulatory systems, which is more likely to mediate symptoms.
 This section describes why ADHD is nevertheless different from chronic (and even more so from acute) stress in non-affected individuals.

 What genetic, epigenetic, and environmental circumstances can trigger ADHD?
 ADHD is a symptom cluster that can be caused by various causes.
 ADHD is predominantly genetically caused, although a distinction must be made between inherited gene variants that can be tens of thousands of years old and epigenetic causes that can be caused by a person’s life experiences and passed on over a few generations.
 A dopamine deficiency caused genetically or otherwise (e.g., by early childhood encephalitis or early childhood stress) in the period between conception and about 3 years of age may cause a brain developmental disorder or delay, which in turn may cause or mediate AD(H)DS symptoms.

 How is ADHD diagnosed?

 From which similar disorders is ADHD to be distinguished (differential diagnosis)?

 What other disorders often occur together (comorbid) with ADHD?

 How can ADHD be treated?
-We describe medication, psychotherapy, stress prevention, stress reduction, diet, neurofeedback and other methods.
+We describe medications, psychotherapy, stress prevention, stress reduction, nutrition, neurofeedback and other methods.